-To start we will consider only the effect of a change in the speed of the fan on the flow rate, pressure and power consumption.
-We will assume that the fan size and air density are to remain constant.
+To start we will consider only the effect of a change in the speed of the fan on:

 The first three derivations of the Fan Laws are predicated on a couple of assumptions:

-The First Fan laws: Volume of Air
+The First Fan law: Volume of Air

-The first law of fans is a useful tool when working out the volumetric flow rate supplied by a fan under speed control or conversely working out what the RPM would be to deliver a required volume of air and hence what frequency to set a variable speed drive (VSD) to.
+The first law of fans is a useful tool when working out the volumetric flow rate supplied by a fan under speed control or conversely working out what the RPM would be to deliver a required volume of air, and hence what frequency to set a variable speed drive (VSD) to.

 Eq 1.